-There are many different types of standards used in the Railway Industry today, all with varying levels of applicability.
-The video above provides a good introduction to standards and the framework surrounding them.
+There are many types of standards used in the rail industry today, all with varying levels of applicability.
+This video and these bite-size pieces of guidance are a good introduction to standards and the framework surrounding them.

 How are standards given force?

 The requirement to comply with standards under specified circumstances is given force by different means, depending on the 'appropriate authority' that requires compliance.

 - The law – European (such as Commission Decisions and Commission Regulations) and national (such as Acts of Parliament and Regulations).